The club has compiled most of the frequently asked questions that we receive during the season.

 Elite Mustang program and team fees - in addition to the Mustang Soccer registration fees: Range from $1800 to $2950 (does not include uniforms, travel expenses or registration fee).

-**Please note that these numbers are estimates only and/or may be subject to change.
+**Please note that these amounts are estimates only and/or may be subject to change.

-For information on Competitive Elite pricing click HERE
+For information on Competitive Elite fees, click HERE

-For information on Competitive Premier pricing click HERE
+For information on Competitive Premier fees, click HERE

 The Out of Area policy varies depending on age and level of play.
 There are no restrictions on out of area players for Rec and Rec Plus teams.
 Please check the Out of Area Policy below for your child’s age group and Division.